mattmakai/fullstackpython.com/content/pages/12-meta/01-change-log.markdown

 ## 2017
 ### December
+* Removing <a href="http://www.deploypython.com/">Guide to Deployments</a>
+  links until the next version is out (estimated Spring 2018 after Ubuntu 18.04 LTS releases).
 * Crossed the 120k words mark for content, thanks to a slew of new tutorials and pages.
 * New [serverless](/serverless-architectures.html) and